 Third myth debunked: Government’s next move will be sealing bank lockers and freezing gold/diamond jewellery

 Some people had resorted to buying jewellery and gold to convert their unaccounted money into assets.
-To stop this, government asked jewellers to provide PAN information of buyers.
+To stop this, government asked jewellers to provide PAN card information of buyers.
 However, there is no plan whatsoever of sealing bank lockers or freezing jewellery.
 This myth is entirely baseless.

 Fourth myth debunked: New currency notes have chips embedded inside them that will help in tracing black money holders